Motorized scooter: Finland

-In Finland e-scooters have the same rules with bicycles and they do not have any age restrictions.
+In Finland e-scooters must comply with the same rules as bicycles and they do not have any age restrictions.
 However, all e-scooters that have a maximum speed over 25 km/h are classified as small motorcycles and require a motor insurance.

 France

 Currently France only allows e-scooters on footpaths if they have a maximum speed of 6 km/h.
-Those travelling at up to 25 km/h are relegated to bike lanes.
+Those travelling at up to 25 km/h are required to use bike lanes.
 Legislators are considering a new law that would force users of e-scooters going faster than 25 km/h to have a type A1 license—the same as for small motorcycles.
 The legal framework is very blurry and does not define where e-scooters may or may not be driven or parked.
 The Deputy Mayor of Paris Christophe Najdovski is lobbying Transport Minister Élisabeth Borne for a clearer framework that would give municipalities the power to tighten the rules on how permits are issued and how authorizations are given to deploy a fleet of e-scooters to operators.

 French daily newspaper Le Parisien found that in 2017, e-scooters and roller skates combined caused 284 injuries and five deaths in France, a 23 percent increase on the previous year.
 The perception of e-scooters is that they are fast, silent and therefore dangerous, causing many accidents, and the need to legislate is urgent.

+In an April 2023 referendum, voters in Paris chose to remove e-scooters from the city after the current vendor contracts expire.
+The ban applies to rental scooters which have been offered by several operators since 2018, although people will still be able to use privately owned contraptions.

 Germany

-In April 2019, the "electric propulsion vehicles without seats" and mono-wheels were added to the regulatory list of vehicles allowed to circulate in the streets.
-However, the list has yet to be submitted to the upper house of Parliament for entry into force.
+In April 2019, low-power electric vehicles like e-scooters and segways were added to the regulatory list of vehicles allowed to circulate in the streets.
+The eKFV was enacted on 15 June 2019.

-The regulation makes a distinction between vehicles restricted to 12 km/h, authorized to users aged from 12 years up and which may circulate on footpaths, and those restricted to 20 km/h, restricted to cycle paths, users over 14 years old and with compulsory motor vehicle insurance and number plate.
-There is no driving license needed.
+The regulation limits the maximum speed of these electric vehicles to 20 km/h and restricts them to cycle paths.
+Their operation requires a motor vehicle insurance and an insurance badge, but a driver's license is not required.
+Users have to be at least 14 years old.

 Crash accident are under-reported (74% missing) when counted as declaration to police rather than to the hospital.

 The same rules for operating an automobile while intoxicated also apply to electric kick scooters.